 Whether you’re already in the field or on the outside looking in, you need to take stock of your current skills, education, and experience.
 Read real job ads and figure out what new skills and additional knowledge you need to acquire to be able to perform the responsibilities.
 Then devise a strategy for obtaining these skills and knowledge, taking a certification exam if necessary.

-Do Well in Your Current Role
+Excel in Your Current Role

 Quantify Your Success